CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/computing resource.rst

 - Top 10 teams by 2:00 PM UTC-12 of the allocation day can apply for bonus computing resources (up to 144 CPU cores,  384GB memory per team).
 - Between 2:00 PM and 10:00 PM of the allocation day, we will recycle and re-allocate the bonus computing resources.
 Participants cannot access the computing resources during this period.

-Apply for bonur computing resource
+Apply for bonus computing resource
 ----------------------------

 - To apply for bonus computing resource, the team leader needs to send an application email to citybrainchallenge@gmail.com before 2:00 PM UTC-12  of the allocation day.
 Please use the same email address you used for registration.